opentx/opentx/companion/src/images/simulator/X9DP2019/Readme.md

-# "Taranis X9D+ 2019" skin for the Companion simulator
+# "Taranis X9D+ 2019" dark blue skin for the Companion simulator
 ![X9D+ 2019 Image for Companion](X9DP2019_Companion_image.png "Taranis X9D+ 2019")

 ## The different parts of the image